Self-Quarantine Guidance from Campus after Travel

 If you had close contact with a person who has COVID-19:

-- Stay home until 10* days after your last contact.
+- Stay home and away from other household members until 10* days after your last contact.

 - Check your temperature twice a day.
 Watch for fever (100.4◦F), cough, shortness of breath, or other symptoms of COVID-19